NaSHA's Shooting Horse Schools

 Join us for a Shooting Horse School and see what’s possible

-1 Gun | The Foundation
+One Gun | The Foundation

 Building the Competitive Foundation

-The 1-Gun School focuses on building the competitive foundation every competitive shooting horse rider relies on.
+The One Gun School focuses on building the competitive foundation every competitive shooting horse rider relies on.
 Riders and horses work on correct firearm handling from horseback, calm and predictable responses to gunfire, and maintaining cadence and control at the walk and trot.
 Emphasis is placed on steering accuracy, intentional transitions, and understanding arena flow and safety expectations.
 This school establishes the control and confidence required before speed becomes a meaningful factor.

-2 Gun | The Connection
+Two Gun | The Connection

 Refining Competition Skills

-The 2-Gun School introduces increased coordination and complexity while reinforcing accuracy and consistency.
+The Two Gun School introduces increased coordination and complexity while reinforcing accuracy and consistency.
 Riders and horses begin managing multiple shooting tasks while maintaining rhythm through patterns.
 Timing, shot placement, and transitions are refined, and speed begins to increase in a way that supports control rather than undermining it.
 This level focuses on decision-making and repeatability, both of which directly impact competitive performance.

-3 Gun | The Standard
+Three Gun | The Standard

 Honing the Winning Edge

-The 3-Gun School emphasizes refinement and execution at competitive speeds.
+The Three Gun School emphasizes refinement and execution at competitive speeds.
 Riders and horses work on executing full patterns with clarity, maintaining composure under pressure, and refining accuracy as intensity increases.
 Instruction focuses on adapting to different patterns and environments while supporting horse confidence and responsiveness.
 This level prepares riders and horses for sustained competitive application rather than short-term results.— and may include shotgun and rifle classes.

 The best runs don’t look fast; they look easy.